ant-media/ant-media-documentation/docs/guides/conference/video-conference/video-conference.md

 Now its time for some testing action again!
 Open ```localhost``` in 3 seperate tabs.
 Join the same room with distinct stream id from all tabs.

-You should observe streamIds are matched correctly with video tracks and rendered under video of each participant.
+You should observe streamIds are matched correctly with video tracks and rendered below video of each participant.

 ![](@site/static/img/conference/video-conference/video-conference-8.png)